jamessynge/openscad-models/ioptron_ieq30pro/weatherproofing_2/README.md

 *  Given the large internal support structures, we need to make sure that water which does enter has a place to go.
 For example, at the counterwieght shaft hole, some water will undoubtedly enter the enclosure.
    We need to allow it to run down between the inside of the enclosure rather than penetrate to the mount.
 To allow for use at multiple latitudes, we can place small channels between the counterweight shaft and the bottom of the enclosure, radiating away so that some channel is down regardless of latitude (within limits).

+*  Because the rainplate will be secured to the helmet with screws, we'll use it to hold the two halves of the helmet together instead of a screws between the two at the bottom of the DEC opening in the helmet.